fespichan/Body-composition-and-sleep-quality-in-young-adults/README.md

 two would round it to `1.00` — hemoglobin is reported as `1.43 (0.997–2.06)`, because `1.00–2.06`
 would read as excluding the null when it does not.
 The rule is asserted to fire.

-### A note on the legacy scripts

-The original 14 scripts are retained outside this repository for provenance and are **not** production code.
-Eleven of them require an in-memory object produced by another script and nine perform no disk read at all, so they only run inside a live session in which an earlier script has already been executed.
-They also use bare relative filenames and an implicit working directory.
-The pipeline in `R/` is a clean rebuild, not a copy.

----

 ## Ethics

 The study was reviewed by the Comité de Ética en Investigación, Vicerrectorado de Investigación,